kuntalghosh/googletestexample/README.md

 ## googletestexample

-This repository contains the basic usage of ([Google Test](https://github.com/google/googletest)), Google's c++ testing framework.
+This repository contains the basic usage of [Google Test](https://github.com/google/googletest), Google's c++ testing framework.
 To build this project, you need CMake installed in your system.
 You can download it for free from here <http://www.cmake.org/>.

-As per the Google Test ([documentation](https://github.com/google/googletest/blob/master/googletest/README.md)), a more robust and flexible way to build the gtest project as part of the build.
+As per the Google Test [documentation](https://github.com/google/googletest/blob/master/googletest/README.md), a more robust and flexible way to build the gtest project as part of the build.
 This reduces the effort by a significant amount.
 It is always recommended to build the project in a different directory from the source.
 Followings are the instructions to build the project.

     mkdir build       # Create a directory to hold the build output. cd build